You are hereGo to top of page

 Is there a particular format for my response?

-Most Approaches to Market (ATMs) will included a template response for you to complete.
+Most Approaches to Market (ATMs) will include a template response for you to complete.
 You will simply need to answer each of the criteria.

 If a template response document is not included with the ATM package you will need to ensure you have included all the mandatory requirements specified in the ATM.
 If specific formatting is required, this should be clearly stated in the ATM.